-When we struggle to write a sentence we cannot look to the full stop for help.
-Indifferent to our suffering, it shows no empathy and offers neither mercy nor punishment.
+When struggling to write a sentence we cannot look to the full stop for help.
+Indifferent to our suffering, it shows no empathy, offering neither mercy nor punishment.
 It patiently awaits the words’ assembly in anticipation of its arrival.
 It does not judge, it wisely lets each sentence live life on its own merit.

-The full stop is the breath of life.
+A full stop is the breath of life.
 It appears on the page before us as an angel reminding us to breathe.
-It offers us pause for thought, a chance to reflect.
+It offers a pause for thought, a chance to reflect.
 It grounds us in our body as it shows us the way of life as death.

 The full stop is the most common and best of all sentence endings.
 Unlike the exclamation mark that wants to excite and put the reader on edge, or the question mark that unsettles and asks for more, the full stop always knows when to stop.